ericnishio/finnish-holidays/README.md

 finnish-holidays
 ================

-A tool for displaying Finnish national holidays.
+A CLI and utility library for listing Finnish national holidays.

 ## Installation